Gabriel-RQ/pyinterfacer/README.md

 PyInterfacer relies heavily on pygame sprite groups for handling, rendering and updating all the loaded components effectively.
 Some utility groups come by default, to help building your interfaces.
 For example: `Button`'s are added by default on `ButtonGroup`s, which themselves inherit from `ClickableGroup`s and `HoverableGroup`s, allowing handling of clicks and hover events with ease.

-PyInterfacer saves all the loaded components in a `generic` group, specific groups for all `interfaces` and even more specific groups for all `types` of components.
-All of which can be found at `PyInterfacer.GROUPS` dictionary.
+Each interface stores it's components in a generic group, and each component is also stored in a group by their type.

 Custom component groups can also be added.
 Let's consider our previous `HelloWorld` component.
 Suppose we want it in a new, custom group, for whatever reason.
 The first thing you should know is: just as components should inherit from `Component`, custom component groups should inherit from `ComponentGroup`.
 So our group can be made as follows: